 Once the eruption is over, there may still be threats in the area for some time.

 - Be cautious of water.
-Especially from the tap.
-It may be contaminated with ash and toxic substances.
+The water supply may be contaminated with ash and toxic substances.
 Don't use tap water to shower, wash dishes or clothes until authorities confirm it's safe.

 - Wear protective items.
-Even if it looks like the air is safe, err on the side of caution.
+Exercise caution, even if it looks like the air is safe.
 Protect your eyes and your lungs from ash and airborne hazards.
 Wear sensible shoes that protect your feet and ankles from toxic ash and other hazards.

 - Contact your travel insurer.
 You may wish to make a claim for cancellations and any lost or damaged property.